Master of Public Health Dietetic Concentration

 Training Master’s – Prepared Dietitian Nutritionists

-In response to this requirement from the Commission on Dietetic Registration, MTSU has made the decision to provide a Dietetics Graduate Program that aligns graduate courses and supervised experiential learning.
+In response to this requirement from the Commission on Dietetic Registration, MTSU has made the decision to provide a Dietetics Graduate Program that aligns graduate courses and supervised experiential learning/supervised practice.

 Students will demonstrate competencies according to both the Accreditation Council for Education in Nutrition and Dietetics Graduate Programs (7 domains/37 competencies) and the Council on Education for Public Health (8 domains/22 competencies).